Qasim Mahmood: Career

-In those days, Qasim worked 5 to 9 daily, so he could earn enough money for home expanses.
-He was also news editor of newspaper Khwateen (women) for some months.
-This was first Urdu newspaper exclusively for Pakistani women.
-It was published by Paisa Akhbar, a publishing firm founded by famous Urdu editor, journalist and writer, Maulana Mahboob Alam.
+He was also the news editor of a newspaper, 'Khwateen' (women), for several months.

 1951 to 1960

-In October 1951, the Punjab government formed an organization, Majlis-Zaban-i-Daftri (Official Language Committee), so English terms used in official works can translated to Urdu.
-Only MA candidates are wanted to do this job.
+In October 1951, the Punjab government formed an organization, Majlis-Zaban-i-Daftri (Official Language Committee), so English terms used in official works could be translated into Urdu.
+Only MA candidates were eligible to do this job.
 Accidentally, Qasim is doing same job, i.e. translation of English terms in Urdu, for about one year in his capacity.
 He sent some of his translation matter to Majlis-Zaban-i-Daftri secretary, Hakim Ahmed Shuja.
 Hakim Sahib was noted Urdu dramatist and also Speaker of Punjab Assembly.
 He sent job examination forms also to Qasim Mahmood.

-Although Qasim is only matriculate, he stood first in examination, among 66 candidates.
+Although Qasim is only matriculate, he stood first in examination among 66 candidates.
 Because his education standard was below requirements, Hakim Ahmed Shuja sent his special case to Governor Punjab and renowned Pakistan movement politician, Sardar Abdur Rab Nishtar.
-On 18 August 1951 Qasim met with Nishtar Sahib.
+On 18 August 1951, Qasim met with Nishtar Sahib.
 He gave permission to include Qasim in Majlis.
 He also gives him three yearly increments and said to Qasim: "You are young and energetic youth.
 In Urdu we have many romantic stories and tales, but books on science and technology are very rare.
 So work on these books."
 It's the first time that young Qasim heard the name of Encyclopedia.

 Qasim quit his university job and become member of official language committee.
-In Majlis-Zaban-i-Daftri Qasim got blessing of distinguished legendary literary men Justice S. A. Rahman, Professor Mahmood Ahmed Khan, Professor Taj Mohammed Khial, Maulana Salahuddin Ahmed and Dr. Syed Abdullah.
+In Majlis-Zaban-i-Daftri, Qasim got blessing of distinguished legendary literary men Justice S. A. Rahman, Professor Mahmood Ahmed Khan, Professor Taj Mohammed Khial, Maulana Salahuddin Ahmed and Dr. Syed Abdullah.
 Qasim also start attending sittings of famous Urdu literacy circle, Halqa-e Arbab-e Zauq.
 He was also regular attendee of Anjuman Tarraqi Pasand Mussanafin, Pakistan (Progressive Writers' Movement) and Halqa Arbab Ilm.
 Halqa Arbab Ilm was founded by Khawaja Dil Muhammad and Aga Bedar Bakht.
 Both ware famous intellectuals of their time.

 In 1952, Qasim translated his first novel, Guy de Maupassant's great work, Une vie.
 In Urdu novel name is Aik Dil (one's heart).
 One day Qasim contact Saadat Hasan Manto, perhaps the Urdu greatest short story writer, so he can write forward of Aik Dil.
-At that time Manto Sahib was intoxicated.
+At that time, Manto Sahib was intoxicated.
 He read some lines of novel and then said in irrational tone to Qasim "You never become writer, you can't write a word."
 Then he threw away the novel.
 When Qasim come out from Manto's house, tears in his eyes, he vowed to himself "Soon Manto Sahib will see, I will become the leading writer of Pakistan."